Cafe

 bowl.
 Add the egg mixture and fold to mix thoroughly so the mixture is smooth.

-a tablespoon of the remaining sugar.
-Pour the cake batter evenly into the
+with a tablespoon of the remaining sugar.
+Pour the cake batter evenly

-pans and bake until the cakes spring back when touched, about 25 minutes.
+into the pans and bake until the cakes spring back when touched, about

+25 minutes.
 Let cool for about 2 minutes.
-Using a thin knife, loosen the edges of the
+Using a thin knife, loosen the

 To assemble the cake:

-Spoon the mixture onto the top of the chilled cake, allowing the overflow
+Spoon the mixture onto the top of the chilled cake, allowing the over-

-to drip down the sides.
+flow to drip down the sides.
 Cool slightly.
-Carefully remove the cake from the
+Carefully remove the cake

 For the garnish: Melt the semisweet chocolate chips in a stainless-steel

-smooth.
+is smooth.
 Line a baking sheet with parchment or waxed paper.
-Pour the
+Pour

-chocolate onto the baking sheet and spread evenly.
-Let cool, the chill until
+the chocolate onto the baking sheet and spread evenly.
+Let cool, then

-it sets.
+chill until it sets.
 Break the chocolate into pieces, like brittle.
-Mound the pieces on
+Mound

-top of the cake, sticking them in at various angles.
-Sprinkle with confec-
+the pieces on top of the cake, sticking them in at various angles.

 * Tempering is a technique by which chocolate is stabilized through